 Yarmouth’s West Side Trail is an expanding network of walking and biking trails connected to Fels-Groves Farm Preserve, Sandy Point Beach, and various Yarmouth neighborhoods.
 The Royal River Conservation Trust is a strong supporter of this community-driven Town of Yarmouth project, along with the Rotary Club of Yarmouth, the National Park Service, Central Maine Power Company, Bicycle Coalition of Maine, and the Greater Portland chapter of the New England Mountain Bike Association.
 Significant funding has come from the Maine Bureau of Parks & Lands, Recreational Trail Program.

-Scroll below for information on the Summer 2017 expansion of the trail to additional neighborhoods (the beginning of Phase II).
+Scroll below for information on the Fall 2017 expansion of the trail to additional neighborhoods (the beginning of Phase II).

 PHASE 1: COMPLETED TRAIL

 AUGUST 2017 UPDATE: The new trailhead at Tyler Technologies is now open and marked with a kiosk, in the back right corner of the new parking lot.
 The maps have not yet been updated to reflect new office buildings and relocated trailheads.